 I write poems to shine a light on the spaces between things.
-Poems exist on the border between articulating and gesturing.
+For me, poems exist on the border between articulating and gesturing.
 They introduce images and sing along to them.
-They don’t finish anything up.
+Rarely do they finish anything up.

 My poetry books aren’t really “collections.”
 That term reminds me of little figurines locked into a curio cabinet.
 Instead, I aspire to have my books read like verse novellas: pulling you along with reappearing oddities, scraps that align into stories and characters who take you by the hand.

 Just released from Factory Hollow Press, summer 2020.
 This short collection of fake book jacket blurbs written as little prose poems is funny, wry and barely wise.
 It has a beautiful cover by Bianca Stone.
 She’s an amazing artist and the creator of poems, poetry comics and children’s books.
 You can order I Almost Read the Books Whole here.
 It’s $10.

 The ultimate book about gentrification and loss.
 It’s also a poetry book.
 And an adventure story with the ghost of a dead poet, a real live girl and an old Victorian apartment house in the middle of Old Seattle., sitting on stolen Duwamish land.
 The bulldozers come for it, but something about the place can’t quite be erased.
 The poems shine from the rubble.
 Published by Chin Music Press in 2017.
 Finalist for the Washington State Book Award. $14.95 from your favorite bookseller.